JBinder1/IT226AlarmClock/README.md

 * Make AlarmClockFrame look nice
 * Make AlarmClockFrame's buttons open up their respective Dialogs
 * Add documentation and descriptive comments to the Swing .java files

+Anyone
+* Write class for XML I/O.
+** javax.xml.parsers libraries are a thing
+** This would make porting this code to Android a million times easier.